ultimaweapon/zfi/README.md

 Keep in mind that you need to put everything your test needed in the same function because what `qemu` attribute does is moving your function body into `efi_main` and run it on QEMU.

-### Known Issue
+### Known Issues

-Any panic (including assertion failed) in your integration test will be show as `src/main.rs:L:C`.
+- Any panic (including assertion failed) in your integration test will be show as `src/main.rs:L:C`.
   This is a limitation on stable Rust for [now](https://github.com/rust-lang/rust/issues/54725).
+- rust-analyzer not report any syntax error.
+The reason is because `qemu` attribute replace the whole function body, which mean what rust-analyzer see when running syntax check is the replaced function, not the origial function.
+Right now there is no way to check if our proc macro being run by rust-analyzer until this [issue](https://github.com/rust-lang/rust-analyzer/issues/13731) has been resolved.

 ## Breaking Changes